Cupping The Stored Cold Out

 Please go back to basics.
 Why is the body not able to work as intended?

 That it is not in the published works may only mean that we are putting far too much emphasis on following the current ‘leaders’ rather than actually reporting what is really going on at the coal face.
 Life experience is there to be learnt from.
-Please also go to www.sharpen-up-your-results.com for the practitioner tools, where these and other techniques are covered, and available in the context of modern clinical practice.
+Here I have practitioner tools and other techniques are covered, and available for instant use in the modern clinical practice.